jsong785/log_monitor/README.md

 - http://localhost:8080/file?lines=100
 - http://localhost:8080/file?filter=abc

-Combinations are supported as well; in any order; but the underlying code will do lines first, then filiter
+Combinations are supported as well; in any order; but the underlying code will do lines first, then filter.
 Ex:
 - http://localhost:8080/file?lines=100&filter=abc